Can nonlinear parametric oscillators solve random Ising models?

-In addition to the success fraction $F_S$, a deeper insight on the behaviour of the system is provided by the \emph{success probability}, quantifying how often the Ising GS is found out of $M$ repetitions, for a given SK graph and system parameters: $P_{\rm succ}(\mathbf{C})\coloneqq M_{\rm succ}/M$.
-To compute the success probabilities, we perform a statistical average over the scanned SK graphs as follows: We first compute for a given set of parameters the distribution of the success probabilities $H(P_{\rm succ})$, which quantifies the fraction of SK graphs with success probability $P_{\rm succ}$.
-Three prototype cases of $H(P_{\rm succ})$ for three different values of $\Delta h$ are shown in Fig.~\ref{fig:successfractionnonlineartout0p1differentalpha2}.
+In addition to $F_S$, a deeper insight on the behaviour of the system is provided by the \emph{success probability}, quantifying how often the correct Ising GS is found out of the $M$ repetitions of the simulations, for a given SK graph and system parameters: $P_{\rm succ}(\mathbf{C})\coloneqq M_{\rm succ}/M$.
+To compute the success probabilities, we perform a statistical average over the scanned SK graphs as follows: We first compute the distribution of the success probabilities $H(P_{\rm succ})$ for a given set of parameters, which quantifies the fraction of simulated SK graphs that exhibit a success probability $P_{\rm succ}$.
+Figure~\ref{fig:successfractionnonlineartout0p1differentalpha2} shows prototype cases of $H(P_{\rm succ})$ for three different values of $\Delta h$.
 We checked that the observed behavior is common to all values of $\alpha$~\cite{footnotesupplementalmaterial}.
-At threshold, $H(P_{\rm succ})$ is bimodal (the SK graphs have either $P_{\rm succ}=0$ or $P_{\rm succ}=1$) because the POs network \emph{deterministically} converges to the configuration dictated by the most-efficient eigenvectors of the coupling matrix.
+At threshold, $H(P_{\rm succ})$ is bimodal (the SK graphs have either $P_{\rm succ}=0$ or $P_{\rm succ}=1$) because the PO network \emph{deterministically} converges to the configuration dictated by the most-efficient eigenvectors of the coupling matrix, which either coincides with the Ising GS or does not.
 Above threshold, $H(P_{\rm succ})$ starts to be nonzero also for $0<P_{\rm succ}<1$.
-This implies that, in the nonlinear regime, the POs network finds correct Ising solutions in a \emph{non-deterministic} manner, highlighting the heuristic nature of PO-CIMs~\cite{marandi2014cim,takata2016cubic,nphoton.2016.68,Inagaki603,1805.05217}.
+This implies that, in the nonlinear regime, the PO network does find correct Ising solutions, but in a \emph{non-deterministic} manner, highlighting the heuristic nature of PO-CIMs.
 As $\Delta h$ is further increased above threshold, $H(P_{\rm succ})$ becomes peaked around smaller and smaller values of $P_{\rm succ}$.

 From the distributions $H(P_{\rm succ})$, we compute the average success probability $\overline{P}_{\rm succ}$~\cite{footnotesupplementalmaterial}, which is shown in Fig.~\ref{fig:successfractionnonlineartout0p1differentalpha}\textbf{(b)}.
 For $\Delta h=0$, $\overline P_{\rm succ}=F_S$ since $H(P_{\rm succ})$ is bimodal at threshold.
 As $\Delta h$ is increased above threshold, $\overline P_{\rm succ}$ increases until a maximum value is reached.
 By further increasing $\Delta h$, $\overline P_{\rm succ}$ decreases towards zero, due to the fact that $H(P_{\rm succ})$ becomes more and more peaked around $\overline P_{\rm succ}=0$ for pump powers high above threshold.
 This non-monotonic behaviour of $\overline P_{\rm succ}$ reveals that there exists an optimal value of pump power sufficiently above the oscillation threshold that maximizes the efficiency of the PO-CIM.